moderndatacompany/dataos.info/docs/resources/stacks/talos/recipes/lens_setup.md

+---
+title: Setting Up Data APIs on Lens with Talos
+---

 # Setting Up Data APIs on Lens with Talos

 This document provides step-by-step instructions for setting up Data APIs on Lens using Talos within DataOS.
 This document will enable users to: